Wabinab/xenoblade-chronicles-2/src/19_histories.md

 Queen Raqura seat up, "So, _Your Eminence_... the rumor that you were once Malos's Driver is..."

 "I never intended to obscure the truth.
-It is writ plain... for all to see in history books. _I was a fool._ It was to prevent such foolishness... that alll passage to the World Tree- was forbidden- after the Aegis War.
+It is writ plain... for all to see in history books. _I was a fool._ It was to prevent such foolishness... that alllll passage to the World Tree- was forbidden- after the Aegis War.
 However, it has become apparent- that the laws of men do not apply to Malos..."
-He waited for a while to think, before announcing boldly, "The time may have come... to **lift- that** restriction..."
+He waited for a while to think, before announcing boldly, "_Huh_...
+The time may have come... to **lift- that** restriction..."

 ---

-After everyone else have left the meeting room, Amalthus stood in front of the door, have a final chat with Mythra.
+Everyone else had already left the room.
+By the door, Mythra stayed back with Amalthus.
 "I appreciate this."

-Mythra snapped, "Don't think you've earned my trust. **But since Rex** is going to Elysium, their paths are bound to cross...
-That's all."
+Mythra snapped, "Don't think you've earned my trust. **But since Rex** is going to Elysium, their paths are bound to cross... **That's** all."

 The Praetor nodded, commented, "**I'm surprised-** you seem **so** devoted to the boy."

 She looked away, "It's for both our sakes."
 Then look back at him, "**But you**, _Amalthus_...
 Who is it that you're living for?"

+"_Huh..._"

 ---

-Brighter in the day, flowers put at the funeral of Fan.
-Lots of people gathered by the square, to pay their tributes for the lost of the goddess of Indol.
-Her lifeless body laid there, on the coffin.
-Rex stood alone{{footnote: Well, with Gramps}}, watching from outside the square.
-He did not enter the funeral.
-The others -- Mythra, Nia, Dromarch, -- were far behind him, giving him space and time.
+The sun had just came out not long ago.
+Perhaps it was around 8 in the morning, when the inhabitants of the Indoline Praetorium gathered by the plaza, paying the tribute to Fan, putting flowers beside her coffin.
+Behind, some soldiers stood in a semicircle and near Amalthus, on the stage.
+Rex stood at the far edge of the Plaza, did not went forward to pay his tribute.
+Gramps cared not to disturb him in this moment.
+Mythra, Nia, and Dromarch accompanied him here, but they stay far, squatting or standing near the wall.

 ![Fan's Funeral](images/231_fans_funeral.jpg)